Is a Correction Looming Ahead for 1Life Healthcare Inc. (ONEM)

 Deutsche Bank gave a rating of “Buy” to ONEM, setting the target price at $37 in the report published on October 14th of the previous year.

-During the last 5 trading sessions, ONEM rose by +0.19%, which changed the moving average for the period of 200-days by +134.93% in comparison to the 20-day moving average, which settled at $42.22.
-In addition, 1Life Healthcare Inc. saw -2.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ONEM fell by -0.14%, which changed the moving average for the period of 200-days by +138.04% in comparison to the 20-day moving average, which settled at $42.44.
+In addition, 1Life Healthcare Inc. saw -2.22% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading